ibm-cloud-docs/containers/cs_integrations_helm.md

 - **iks-charts**: Helm charts that are approved for {{site.data.keyword.containerlong_notm}}.
 The name of this repo was changed from `ibm` to `iks-charts`.
 - **ibm-charts**: Helm charts that are approved for {{site.data.keyword.containerlong_notm}} and {{site.data.keyword.cloud_notm}} Private clusters.
-- **ibm-community**: Helm charts that originated outside IBM, such as from [{{site.data.keyword.containerlong_notm}} partners](/docs/containers?topic=containers-service-partners).
-These charts are supported and maintained by the community partners.
 - **kubernetes**: Helm charts that are provided by the Kubernetes community and considered `stable` by the community governance.
 These charts are not verified to work in {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.cloud_notm}} Private clusters.
 - **kubernetes-incubator**: Helm charts that are provided by the Kubernetes community and considered `incubator` by the community governance.
 These charts are not verified to work in {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.cloud_notm}} Private clusters.